Nivedita1234560/masai/README.md

 # masai

-this project is or practicing th basic of git and github
+this project is for practicing the basic funtionalities of git and github